James G. Birney: Alabama

 In February 1818, he moved his family to Madison County, Alabama, where he purchased a cotton plantation and slaves, most of whom came with him from Kentucky.
 In 1819, Birney became a member of the Alabama House of Representatives representing Madison County.
 While there, he helped draft an act that would afford slaves tried by jury paid legal counsel, barring the master and prosecutorial witness or their relatives from being members of the jury.
 This, along with his opposition to the nomination of Andrew Jackson for U.S. president, hampered many of his future political ambitions in Alabama.
 He opposed Jackson primarily on the grounds that he was foul-tempered, having executed two men personally.

 In 1823, after experiencing many troubles with his cotton plantation, Birney moved to Huntsville, Alabama, to practice law again.
-His financial troubles were due in part to his habit of horse race gambling, which he gave up eventually after many losses.
+His financial troubles were due in part to his habit of gambling on horse races, which he eventually gave up after suffering many losses.
 Most of his slaves stayed on at the plantation, though he did bring with him to Huntsville his servant Michael, as well as Michael's wife and three children.

 At this time there were a number of other practicing lawyers in that area, including one John McKinley.
 His name preceded him, and he was admitted to the Alabama bar association.
 McKinley, along with several other prominent members of society, successfully campaigned for Birney to become the solicitor of Alabama's Fifth District in 1823.
 By the end of the year he decided to close his plantation, and sold the slaves at the plantation to a friend of his that was known for his good temperament and kind treatment of slaves.
 Following the sale of the plantation and slaves, he achieved financial stability, bought a generous plot of land and constructed a large brick house in Huntsville.
 As was true upon his first return to Danville years back, he once again became a member of the social elite in this new town.
 In addition to his duties as a public prosecutor, his private law office proved quite lucrative.

-By 1825, he was the wealthiest lawyer in northern Alabama, partnering up with Arthur F. Hopkins.
+By 1825, Birney was the wealthiest lawyer in northern Alabama, partnering with Arthur F. Hopkins.
 The next year, he resigned as solicitor general to pursue his own career with more tenacity.
-Over the next several years, he worked, often defending blacks, was appointed a trustee of a private school and joined the Presbyterian Church.
+Over the next several years, he worked, often defending Black people, was appointed a trustee of a private school and joined the Presbyterian Church.
 In 1828, he became an elector on the John Quincy Adams and Richard Rush ticket.
 He strongly supported Adams for his conservatism, viewing the politics of Andrew Jackson and John C. Calhoun as a threat to the Union.
 To Birney's great disappointment, Jackson won.
 However, he found other ways to champion his beliefs.
-In 1829, his fellow citizens elected him mayor of Huntsville, Alabama, where he distinguished himself as a reformist, campaigning for free public education and temperance.
+In 1829, his fellow citizens elected him mayor of Huntsville, where he distinguished himself as a reformer, campaigning for free public education and temperance.